-The Group is in the process of implementing a new asset and liability management system.
+The Group has implemented a new asset and liability management system.
 Combined with other initiatives, this has already resulted in enhanced liquidity risk management.
 The improvements include the overall and currency-specific LCR calculations as well as the monitoring of intraday liquidity.